Please note that Tapas no longer supports Internet Explorer.

 “I found out about a week ago.”

-“So the reason you are visiting the Duchy is…”
+“So the reason you are traveling is…”

 “Yup, we're going to visit my grandfather.”

-“Sounds complicated…” Lavenza threw herself over the table.
+“Sounds complicated.”
+Lavenza threw herself over the table.
 “It’s not easy being a noble.
 I just want to have fun and travel,” she babbled.

-“Interesting”, Noel said, “Is Eric a noble too?”
+“Interesting,” Noel said, “Is Eric a noble too?”

 “Not everyone from our town is secretly a noble, you know?”

+He scoffed.
 “Funny hearing that from you.”

 Lavenza pulled herself back up.
 “Do we have to call you Lady Esther now too?”